Revealed: Coastguard failings in run up to Channel migrant drowning disaster

 He added: “We can’t just stick our heads in the sand and hope this is going to get better.”

-A year on, the coastguard say they are waiting for the outcome of the ongoing marine accident investigation.
+A year on, the coastguard said they are waiting for the outcome of the ongoing marine accident investigation.
 Until that time, no further inquiry will take place.

 “We don’t play roulette with people’s lives,” said the coastguard source.
 “Every time a distress call comes in, we act on the information we have.
 A lot of the time we receive a call that lasts 20 seconds and we have to base our actions on those parameters.
 Sometimes there might be 40 people on a boat and we’ll receive 30 999 calls from that one boat.
 That’s a lot of information to cross-reference and check.

 “We’re always asking ourselves ‘Did we act on the information we had at the time?’
 We need to adapt and tweak and change our tactics constantly.
 Is it perfect?
-No. But listening to those calls coming in day in, day out - believe me, it takes its toll on you.
-We’re on the frontline of this crisis and we’re making it work, out of good will more than anything.”
+No. But listening to those calls coming in day in, day out – believe me, it takes its toll on you.
+We’re on the frontline of this crisis and we’re making it work, out of goodwill more than anything.”

-Martin says blame lies with the government, who have not done enough to address the systemic problems in managing increasing numbers of small boat arrivals.
+Mr Martin said blame lies with the government, who have not done enough to address the systemic problems in managing increasing numbers of small boat arrivals.

 “The Channel is more militarised now than it was this time last year.
-Now there are war ships patrolling the Channel, which don’t function as search and rescue vessels - they can’t pick people up if they’re in the water.
+Now there are warships patrolling the Channel, which don’t function as search and rescue vessels – they can’t pick people up if they’re in the water.

-“And the Navy are there, but they never wanted to be involved - they had concerns because the mission had no clear objectives, aims, or end date, so they weren’t clear what they were doing.
-It’s convenient for the government - they can say they’ve brought in the Navy so they’re acting, but they’re not really doing anything.
+“And the navy are there, but they never wanted to be involved – they had concerns because the mission had no clear objectives, aims, or end date, so they weren’t clear what they were doing.
+It’s convenient for the government – they can say they’ve brought in the navy so they’re acting, but they’re not really doing anything.
 There’s still a long way to go to address the underlying problems.”

 A government spokesperson said: “Our thoughts are with the families of all of those who lost their lives in the tragic incident last November.